 Or perhaps you’re new to this sauce, and you’re searching for how to best store it for the long term.
 You know that some condiments such as vinegar or soy sauce last very long without refrigeration.
 But there are also ones that fare much better in the fridge, like mustard.
-So you want to know to which group Worcestershire sauce belongs.
+So you want to know which group Worcestershire sauce belongs to.

 But before we cover the best way of storing this condiment, let’s first talk about whether or not it spoils and how long does it keep quality.